helrond/songs/_posts/2019-06-03-dont_turn_your_back_on_the_ocean.md

   Nothing that can save you<br/>
 </div>

-Don't turn your back on the ocean
+There are tides in the ocean
-When there's nowhere else to go
+That will pull you far from shore
-There are winds and waves to bring
+And winds to carry you
-The weary traveler home
+Where you have never been before

 <div class="chorus">CHORUS</div>

-Don't turn your back on the ocean
+I lost myself by the ocean
-When you hear the siren's call
+To the sound of a sea birds's call
-When her arms reach out to you
+When your arms reached out to me
-There'll be nowhere else to fall
+There was nowhere else to fall

 <div class="chorus">CHORUS</div>